MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 ### Amazon EBS (Elastic Block Store)

 [Amazon EBS](https://aws.amazon.com/ebs/) provides network‑attached block storage volumes for EC2 instances.
 Volumes behave like virtual disks that you format with a filesystem and mount into instances.
-Architects use EBS where they need low‑latency, persistent storage tightly coupled to a single instance, such as databases, application servers with local state, or legacy workloads.
+Developers use EBS where they need low‑latency, persistent storage tightly coupled to a single instance, such as databases, application servers with local state, or legacy workloads.
 EBS offers different volume types (gp3, io1/io2, st1, sc1) that trade off performance, IOPS, and cost.
 Features include snapshots, encryption at rest, and the ability to detach/reattach volumes across instances in the same AZ.

 **Typical scenario / pattern**
 A typical pattern is running a self‑managed relational database (e.g. PostgreSQL or MySQL) on EC2 with multiple EBS volumes (data, logs, backups), combined with regular EBS snapshots to S3 for backups.
 Another use case is high‑performance storage for analytics or build servers that need predictable IOPS but do not require shared access across multiple instances.